Guest Writer for Wake Up World

 This doesn’t mean we have to agree that every “conspiracy theory” out there is true (since there are things that are true and others that are not, but usually there are elements of truth in everything – the 80-20 rule as applied to 80% truth, 20% falsehood, or vice versa).
 It does mean that we need to protect ourselves from the ongoing mind-programming that happens via advertising on radio, TV, internet – basically everywhere – and be aware at how strongly our behavior and thoughts are influenced by it.

 At some point, I believe that we will live in a world where we reclaim the holidays for what they truly are.
 A time to celebrate the return of the sun (winter solstice), which was a Pagan holiday that was twisted and corrupted by a certain powerful church.
-And then there is the celebration of Jesus’s birth.
+Then, there is the celebration of Jesus’s birth.
 Whatever you believe about that, at the very least, the message is simply of love.

 And that’s what this is really about.